rsocket/rsocket-java/README.md

 # ReactiveSocket over Aeron

-This is an implementation of Aeron.
+This is an implementation over Aeron.

 ## Master Build Status